 2nd round: a blitz chess game;

-3rd round, when needed: boxing (punches to the boxing bag)
+3rd round, when needed: boxing (punches to the boxing bag).

 boxing round(s) 1 minute;